 FLORHAM PARK, N.J.
-(AP) Jamal Adams meant no disrespect to players and families dealing with effects of concussions.
+(AP) Jamal Adams meant no disrespect to players and families dealing with the effects of concussions.
+He simply loves football.

-One of the approximately 150 Jets season-ticket holders asked the panel, which also included running back Matt Forte, about player health and safety.
+During a question-and-answer session that included NFL Commissioner Roger Goodell at the team's facility, one of the approximately 150 Jets season-ticket holders asked the panel, which also included running back Matt Forte, about player health and safety.
 Adams, who never mentioned concussions or chronic traumatic encephalopathy, spoke about how much he and others enjoy the game.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL